open-stage/blender-dmx-web/content/docs/Laser.md

 category: "Help"
 ---

-BlenderDMX allows to visualize laser devices.
+BlenderDMX Addon allows to visualize laser devices.
 The laser fixture definition is based on [GDTF](../gdtffixture).
 By creating a custom GDTF, there is a lot of flexibility of the types of lasers: single beam, multiple beams, zooming, color changing, different shapes and so on.

-The following laser specific GDTF properties are currently utilized for lasers in BlenderDMX:
+The following laser specific GDTF properties are currently utilized for lasers in BlenderDMX Addon:

 - number of laser geometries
 - position and rotation of laser geometries